gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX/README.md

 It was the original idea of .NET when it was new.
 However, it got lost somewhere along the road.
-.NET is a pretty bleak set of segregated platforms nowadays (2019), mostly focused on micro-optimizations and breaking the compatibility, seeding the wrong seeds at people's hearts.
+.NET is a pretty bleak set of segregated platforms nowadays (2019), mostly focused on micro-optimizations and breaking the compatibility, sowing the wrong seeds at people's hearts.

 Gapotchenko.FX was created to change that.
 Its mission is to bring joy of a Rapid Application Development (RAD) back to the people.